Plato's Sophist - Selections - Comments

 STRANGER: So reality is not motion and rest "both at once", but something distinct from them....
 In virtue of its own nature, then, reality is neither at rest nor in movement.

 This is quite unclear to me.
-For A to be a sub-form or sub-class (in a definition-by-division) of B, mustn't A fully share in the essence of B? -- But if A fully shares B's essence, then A and B are identical.
-If a collie is a dog, then mustn't a collie's essence be "dog-ness"?
+For A to be a sub-Form or sub-class (in a definition-by-division) of B, mustn't A fully share in the essence of B? -- But if A fully shares B's essence, then A and B are identical.
+If a collie is a dog, then mustn't a collie's essence be "doghood" or "dog-ness"?

 250d - [The stranger reminds Theaetetus that] we were completely puzzled when we were asked to what the name 'unreal' should be applied.